 Nurturing Innovation Doesn’t Stop Here

 As an innovative culture spurred the birth of the utilities, so it now bears exciting new business opportunities.
 But the changes necessary to make this happen must come from the top, especially in the event that a utility sees revenue growth as a core need for future success.
 Opening innovation centers are a good start, but setting them too far from the core of operations, while necessary for some in the beginning, can cause issues.
 It is paramount to have a way to bring the takeaways from these efforts into the core operation and prioritize commercializing successful pilots.

 The effects of culture are critical, but the pathway must not only be open to enable new customer markets to be developed, but also sync with the organizational structure.
 It’s the reimagining of the organizational structure that will play a big part in the successful development of an innovative culture and overall top line revenue growth.
-Tune in as we explore the next step to achieving top line growth, with the restructuring of the utility to promote innovation in part 3.
+Tune in as we explore the next step to achieving top line growth, in Restructuring the Utility to Promote Innovation, Part 3.